danielmiessler/fabric/README.md

 But we go beyond just providing Patterns.
 We provide code for you to build your very own Fabric server and personal AI infrastructure!

-To get started, head over to the [`/server/`](https://github.com/danielmiessler/fabric/tree/main/server) directory and set up your own Fabric Mill with your own Patterns running!
-You can then use the [`/client/standalone_client_examples`](https://github.com/danielmiessler/fabric/tree/main/client/standalone_client_examples) to connect to it.
+To get started, just run the `./setup.sh` file and it'll set up the client, the API server, and the API server web interface.
+The output of the setup command will also tell you how to run the commands to start them.

 ## Structure